Blackman99/atomique/README.md

 ## Introduction

-The `atomique` accept a initial value and return two things:
+The `atomique` accept a initial value and return 3 things:
-* `useAtom` - a hook that can be used inside components
+* `useAtom` - a `useState` like hook that can be used inside React components
+* `get` - a function that can be used outside components to get the current value
-* `update` - a function that can be used outside components
+* `update` - a function that can be used outside components to set the current value

 > [!NOTE]
 > The `atomique` function can accept complex values other than string, number, such as array and object.